 - Dr. Peter Achuff, Scientist Emeritus, Parks Canada Agency, Waterton Lakes National Park, Waterton Park, Alberta

-- Dr. Darren Bender, Associate Professor, Department of Geography, University of Calgary, Calgary, Alberta
+- Dr. Darren Bender, (Subcommittee Chair), Professor, Department of Geography, University of Calgary, Calgary, Alberta

-- Dr. Mark Poesch, Assistant Professor, Department of Renewable Resources, University of Alberta, Edmonton, Alberta
+- Dr. Mark Poesch, Associate Professor, Department of Renewable Resources, University of Alberta, Edmonton, Alberta

 - assesses the population trends, size and distribution of the species

 - provides the ESCC with a scientific perspective on the most appropriate detailed status designation for that species

 - The Endangered Species Conservation Committee (ESCC) considers the SSC's detailed status recommendation and makes a recommendation to the Minister of Environment and Protected Areas on the assessed status of the species, as well as on any appropriate response.

 - Agricultural communities